dmhenaopa/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 + 6-print_numberz.c: Prints all single digit numbers of base 10 starting from 0, followed by a new line.
 Not allowed to use any variable of type char, only use the putchar function.
 + 7-print_tebahpla.c: Prints the lowercase alphabet in reverse, followed by a new line.
 +
++ 9-print_comb.c: Prints all possible combinations of single-digit numbers.
+Numbers must be separated by ',', followed by a space.
+Numbers should be printed in ascending order.
++